DUNE/p3s/documents/src/JOB.md

 a record containing all the info necessary for running a particular executable, to the p3s database.
-The system (p3s) will then match this job with a live and available batch slot in CERN Tier-0 facility and deploy the payload to it, which means
+The system (p3s) will then match this job with a live and available batch slot in CERN Tier-0 facility and deploy the payload for execution.
+This is a typical case of a pilot-based framework which entails the following

-* typically very low latency of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues gains can be quite substantial
+* typically very low latency of the start of job execution since you are not waiting for a HTConfor or other queue; in some cases such as busy HT Condor queues gains can be quite substantial

 * you don't have to run batch commands yourself